Simple Proof of the Primitive Root Conjecture: Characteristic Functions in Finite Fields

-The \textit{order} of an element in the cyclic group $G=\mathbb{F}_p^{\times}$ is defined by $\ord_p (v)=\min \{k:v^k\equiv 1 \bmod p\}$.
-Primitive elements in this cyclic group have order $p-1=\#G$.
-The characteristic function \(\Psi :G\longrightarrow \{ 0, 1 \}\) of primitive elements is one of the standard analytic tools employed to investigate the various properties of primitive roots in cyclic groups \(G\).
-Many equivalent representations of the characteristic function $\Psi $ of primitive elements are possible.
-The standard characteristic function is discussed in \cite[p.\, 258]{LN97}.
-It detects a primitive element by means of the divisors of $p-1$.\\
+\hypertarget{S9955FF} The characteristic function \(\Psi :G\longrightarrow \{ 0, 1 \}\) of primitive elements is one of the standard analytic tools employed to investigate the various properties of primitive roots in cyclic groups \(G\).
+Many equivalent representations of the characteristic function $\Psi $ of primitive elements are possible, a few are investigated here. \begin{dfn} \hypertarget{dfn9955FF.200} {\normalfont The class function $ \ord: \F_p ^{\times}\longrightarrow \{d<p:d\mid p-1\}$ defined by $\ord_p u=\min \#\{n<p:u^n\equiv 1 \bmod p\}$ measures the multiplicative order of an element $u\ne0$ in the multiplicative group $\F_p ^{\times}$.
+An element of maximal multiplicative order $\ord_p u=p-1$ is called a \textit{primitive element}. } \end{dfn}